kylegilman/video-embed-thumbnail-generator/readme.txt

 = Why doesn't my video play? =

 Most of the time your video doesn't play because it's not encoded in the right format.
-Videos have containers like mp4, mov, ogv, mkv, flv, etc and within those containers there are video and audio codecs like H.264, MPEG-4, VP8, etc. The best option for this plugin is an mp4 container with H.264 video and AAC audio.
+Videos have containers like mp4, mov, ogv, mkv, etc and within those containers there are video and audio codecs like H.264, MPEG-4, VP8, etc. The best option for this plugin is an mp4 container with H.264 video and AAC audio.
 It's confusing, but there is a codec usually identified simply as "MPEG-4" of "MPEG-4 Visual" which is not the same thing as H.264 even if it's in an mp4 container. mp4s with MPEG-4 video will not play in most browsers, and if you don't use AAC audio you won't get any audio.
 I highly recommend using <a href="http://handbrake.fr/">Handbrake</a> to make a file with H.264 video and AAC audio in an MP4 container.

 Use <a href="http://mediaarea.net/en/MediaInfo">MediaInfo</a> to get really detailed information about your media files.

-If your theme loads FitVids.js, it will break playback in Firefox.
-If you can figure out how to prevent your theme from loading FitVids.js you will not miss it.

 = Why does my video have to download completely before it starts playing? =

 mp4/m4v/mov files have something called a moov atom that gives the video player information about the content of the video (dimensions, duration, codecs, etc).
 Depending on the program you used to make your video, the moov atom can be at the beginning or the end of the file.
 Most video players will wait until they find the moov atom before starting playback.
 Otherwise it doesn't know how to display the information it's downloading.
 If it's at the beginning of the file, playback starts very soon after the user hits the play button.
 If it's at the end of the file, the whole video has to download before playback starts.

 There are a number of ways to fix this problem.
 Most video encoding programs have an option like "Web optimized," "Streaming," "Fast start," or "Progressive download."
 Try to find and enable that option in your program.
 If you can't do that, there are programs designed to move the moov atom to the head of the file.
-Try <a href="http://renaun.com/blog/code/qtindexswapper/">QTIndexSwapper</a> for Adobe Air (cross platform), <a href="http://www.datagoround.com/lab/">MP4 Faststart</a> for Windows, or <a href="http://mac.softpedia.com/get/Video/QTFastStart.shtml">QTFastStart</a> for Mac.
+Try <a href="http://www.datagoround.com/lab/">MP4 Faststart</a> for Windows, or <a href="http://mac.softpedia.com/get/Video/QTFastStart.shtml">QTFastStart</a> for Mac.

 FFMPEG puts the moov atom at the end of the file, so this can be a problem.
-The plugin will fix this problem on newly encoded H.264 videos if you have a recent version of FFMPEG and enable the "movflags faststart" option in the plugin settings or if you have qt-faststart or MP4Box installed on your server.
+Videopack will fix this problem on newly encoded H.264 videos if you have a recent version of FFMPEG and enable the "movflags faststart" option in the Videopack settings or if you have qt-faststart or MP4Box installed on your server.

 = Why doesn't this work with YouTube? =